eosnetworkfoundation/evm-public-docs/README.md

 # evm-public-docs
-EVM related documents for the public
+EOS-EVM-related documents for the public.

 ## multisig contract deployment: